SideNicheHustle

 Traffic: paid vs organic

 The traditional dropshipping model runs on paid Facebook and Instagram ads.
-You spend money driving traffic to a product page, optimise for the return on ad spend, and scale what works.
-This model still works but is significantly harder and more expensive than it was several years ago.
+You spend money driving traffic to a product page, optimise for return on ad spend, and scale what works.
+This model still works but it’s significantly harder and more expensive than it was several years ago.
 Ad costs have risen, competition has increased, and the learning curve is steep enough that most beginners lose their initial budget before understanding what went wrong.

 The shipping problem